How to Steam Tamales Without a Steamer

 You can use the steaming rack from your pressure cooker or create the aluminum foil balls to hold up the disposable pie pan.

-Once the pan has wholes you can set it on top of the steaming rack or the foil balls.
+Once the pan has holes you can set it on top of the steaming rack or the foil balls.
 Make sure it’s large enough for the inside of your pot and it doesn’t tip over or to one side or another.

 Pour water to the pot before placing the pie pan with the wholes inside the pot, just make sure there’s enough water but that it doesn’t reach the bottom of the pan.
 Then arrange the tamales inside of it and steam just like you would with the other pot methods.